temanuel1/sport-suggest-mcp/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This is a learning project, but if you have ideas for making sports discovery even better, open an issue or PR.
+This is a learning project exploring the intersection of AI and sports discovery.

 **Ideas we'd love help with:**

-- Additional sports (soccer, hockey, baseball)
+- Additional sports (MLB, NHL, soccer)
-- Better playoff implications detection
+- Better playoff implications detection using standings data
 - Injury impact analysis
 - Historical "games like this" comparisons
+- Team momentum indicators (hot/cold streaks)

 ## 🙏 Acknowledgments

 - Anthropic for creating MCP and Claude
 - ESPN for providing public API access
 - Sports fans everywhere who just want to know what to watch

+---

+**Built with ❤️ for sports fans who value their time**